 Access to Any Website

 Alongside the more anonymous browsing, there are other benefits that come along with hiding your IP address.
 Imagine you want to visit a website that restricts the contents to be viewed in your country.
-In this case, you can change your IP address that unlocks the content for you.
+In this case, you can change your IP address that unlocks the content for you with the help of a residential proxy.
 Due to this, you can gain access to virtually any website on the web that has this kind of limitation.

 Since you can keep your data private, your internet connection becomes more secure.
 You can configure and modify your proxy in order for the web to see only the info you allow it to get access to.
 Proxies also work as a web firewall that protects your device and filters the web resources that could probably contain malware.